2022 Artist Statement

 Seeing a sunset and painting it on site is not the same as painting in my studio.
-The emotional connection is so real in an outdoor setting.
-To hear the waves or frogs on a lake, to feel the crisp Minnesota air, to bask in the sunshine, and to touch the waving grasses, all make my creativity soar.
+The emotional connection is very real in an outdoor setting.
+To hear the frogs by a lake, to feel the crisp Minnesota air, to bask in the sunshine, and to touch the waving grasses, all make my creativity soar.
 This is why I paint in watercolor and acrylic outdoors.

 I love making a mark with graphite bars or wax resist.
 When I begin I might use a votive candle to randomly draw into the watercolor paper, This process makes lines that resist the paint.
 Or I might just play with color.
 Then, I use a large brush for a watery sky.
 My palette knife or my fingernail make marks in wet paint.
 These marks form grasses in the foreground or birch trees in the background.
 Or for a real challenge, I do an entire work of art with a credit card or palette knife.

 I enjoy the process of making marks.
 All of my senses are used in my art making process.